-At a high level, Exabeam involves three main processes:
+At a high level, Data Lake involves these main processes:

 Data presentation (searching, visualizing, reporting, dashboards, etc)

-The system flow begins with the log collectors, which are agent-based or server side (for example, DB collector, eStreamer), running locally on user's machines, collecting operational data, system metrics, and more.
+The system flow begins with the log collectors, which deployed either on the Data Lake server (for example, agent collector, Exabeam Site Collector, Exabeam Cloud Connector, database collector, Cisco eStreamer) or at local machines, collecting operational data, system metrics, and more.
 The Log Collectors then send those logs to the Log Ingestor.

-The log indexer is the piece that is responsible for parsing and enriching before indexing and storing the logs in a distributed search cluster.
+The log indexer is responsible for parsing and enriching before indexing and storing the logs in a distributed search cluster.

-Data Lake is offered for hardware and virtual (Amazon Web Services, Google Cloud Platform) deployments as well as for SaaS.
+Data Lake is offered for hardware and virtual deployments as well as for SaaS.